MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 ![Automatically generate CSOs based on Iso value](images/tutorials/basicmechanics/GUI_Exp_14.png "Automatically generate CSOs based on Iso value")

 ### Colorizing CSOs
 We like to colorize the CSO we hover over with our mouse in the 2D viewer.
 Additionally, when clicking a CSO with the left mouse button {{< mousebutton "left" >}}, this CSO shall be colorized in the 3D viewer.
 This functionality can be implemented via Python scripting (even though MeVisLab has a build-in function to do that).
 We can do this in the following way:

 1. Enable the View *Scripting Assistant*, which translates actions into Python code.

     ![Scripting Assistant](images/tutorials/basicmechanics/GUI_Exp_15.png "Scripting Assistant")

 2. Enable a functionality that allows us to notice the ID of the CSO we are currently hovering over with our mouse.
 For this, open the internal network of our macro module.
 We will use the module `SoView2DCSOExtensibleEditor`.
 Open its panel and select the tab *Advanced*.
-You can check a box to enable *Update CSO id under mouse*.
+You can check a box to enable <field>Update CSO id under mouse</field>.
 If you now hover over a CSO, you can see its ID in the panel.
 We can save the internal network to save this functionality, but we can also solve our problem via scripting.
 The Scripting Assistant translated our action into code that we can use.

     ![Enabling CSO id identification](images/tutorials/basicmechanics/GUI_Exp_16.png "Enabling CSO id identification")